Tracks and rivers

 Napier has always been the region’s main port.
-Initially the inner harbour at Ahuriri was used, but a breakwater built on the outer coast became the main port in the 1890s.
+The inner harbour at Ahuriri was used until a breakwater was built on the outer coast in the 1890s.
 The 1931 earthquake lifted the seabed and Ahuriri could no longer be used by larger ships.

 In the 2010s the major types of export cargo handled by the port of Napier were wood products, foodstuffs, wool and animal by-products.
 Major imports were oil products, cement, fertiliser and consumer goods imported for sale by local businesses.

-Smaller ports that serviced the port of Napier were located at Wairoa and Waikōkopu, near Māhia.
+Smaller ports were located at Wairoa and Waikōkopu, near Māhia.
 Coastal vessels also visited smaller bays to collect cargo such as wool.
-Farmers relied on this service until road and rail transport took over in the early decades of the 20th century.
+Farmers relied on this service until road and rail networks improved in the early decades of the 20th century.
 None of these ports or bays are now used for commercial transport.

 A railway line between Napier and Hastings opened in 1874.
-The line reached Waipukurau in 1876, Dannevirke in 1884 and Woodville in 1887, and connected with Palmerston North via the Manawatū Gorge in 1891.
-A branch connecting Woodville to Masterton, in Wairarapa, opened in 1897.
+The line reached Waipukurau in 1876, Dannevirke in 1884, Woodville in 1887, and Palmerston North via the Manawatū Gorge in 1891.
+A branch line connecting Woodville to Masterton opened in 1897.